etrex/kamiliff/README.md

 **NOTICE:** As LINE announcement, due to a function enhancement with LIFF v2, you should add LIFF apps to LINE Login channel.
 The LIFF apps added to Messaging API channels are still allowed to use.

 ### Set environment variables
-Create a file `.env` with the following content under root directory:
+Create a file `.env` with the following content under the root directory.
+Kamiliff provides two setting ways, you can choose the one based on the position where LIFF apps added.

 - LIFF apps added to Messaging API channel (v1)
 ```